vivekvashist/TIL/git/git_terms.md

 > Git looks for files that are named and sized similarly, and stores just the deltas from one version of the file to the next.
 > Run `git verify-pack` to look into a packfile
 > Check out that the second version of the file is the one that is stored intact, whereas the original version is stored as a delta - this is becausse you're most likely to need faster access to the most recent version of the file.

+What is `origin main` vs `origin/main`?

+What is `origin master` vs `origin/master`?

+What is a SHA-1 hash?
+> Individual fingerprint for content.

+What is fast-forward merge?
+>

+What is non fast-forward merge?
+>